By Frank Newman on 12th November 2016

-Unfortunately most of the accountants clubs engage are not specialists in club accounting; they don’t know what systems to be put in place to close the door on the crooks waiting for an opportunity to help themselves.
+Unfortunately most of the accountants clubs engage don’t know what systems to be put in place to close the door on the crooks waiting for an opportunity to help themselves.

 We can’t get away from technology, and there are now some great programs that make club accounting easier and more secure.
 The downside is your staff need to know how to use them!
 In many cases they don’t, and the result is a birds nest that may be virtually impossible to untangle and thieves love accounting muddles.
 The most common problems are:

 – Staff inadequately trained, not knowing how to code transactions correctly or do journals.

 – Using an accountant that does not know how thieves manipulate the accounting system.

 – Coding heaps of transactions to a suspense account and not resolving those queries before the management reports are printed.